xQsme/Discord-Bots/README.md

 ### Commands
 !8ball An answer to you question.

 !b Blackjack!

 !imdb Info about a movie.

 !sunny A random It’s Always Sunny In Philadelphia Quote.

 !marquez A random #thingsMarquezSays.

 !sunnygif A random sunny GIF.

 !spank If I misbehave use this to put me back on track.

 !joke A random joke.

 !chuck Chuck Norris!

 !jukes @someone Momma jokes targeted at a user.

 ## Image Bot
 ### Features
 Save URLs and have quick access to them and also manage and list them, some form of meme database for the server's users.
-Also use Giphy API to get random gifs.
+Also uses Giphy API to get random gifs.

 ### Commands
 !img <keyword> Shows the image you selected.

 !addimg <keyword> <image url> Add an image to the "database".

 !delimg <keyword> Delete an image from the "database".

 !listimg List the available images.

 !randimg A random image.

 !gif <topic> A random gif about your topic.